anjalinimz/pizza-sales-report/README.md

 4. Total Orders: The total number of orders placed.

-5. Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.
+5. Average Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.